 The meaning of this data is:

-• @raspberrypi: indicates the name of the machine to which we are connected
+- @raspberrypi: indicates the name of the machine we are connected to

-• ~: indicates the path in which we are, in this case the default start path
+- ~: indicates the path we are in, in this case the default home path

-• $: indicator to start writing commands (it will be # if we are logged in as the root user)
+- $: prompt to start writing commands (it will be # if we are logged in as root user)

-For example, to launch Chromium, the browser installed by default in Raspbian, we simply write the following command
+For example, to launch Chromium, the browser installed by default in Raspbian, we simply type the following command

 chromium

-Many commands accept additional parameters that modify the behavior of the command.
-Thus, chromium supports passing a URL as a parameter, and when opened it will load the specified URL directly.
-For example, to load the Google page directly, we write
+Many commands accept additional parameters that modify the command’s behavior.
+Thus, chromium allows passing a URL as a parameter, and when it opens it will load the indicated URL directly.
+For example, to load the Google page directly we type.

 chromium www.google.com